HAIV-Lab/DML/README.md

-# Decoupling MaxLogit for Out-of-Distribution Detection
+# Official Code Repo for DML：Decoupling MaxLogit for Out-of-Distribution Detection, in CVPR 2023

 <div align="center">